 This report is the first in a series of reports entitled Out in the South.
 This first report, Part One: Foundation Funding for LGBTQ Issues in the U.S. South, explores the underfunding of LGBTQ communities in the U.S. South in comparison to the rest of the country.
 It identifies who is funding in the South, and examines the issues and strategies currently being funded.

-The Other Foundation (tOF) is an African trust dedicated to advancing human rights in southern Africa, with a particular focus on lesbian, gay, bisexual, transgender and intersex (LGBTI) people.
-This report outlines the work that was involved in the development and implementation of the pilot grant making initiative, as well as reporting on the first grants that were allocated by the foundation. tOF received 114 applications for funding, from seven different countries, through an open call to support work that ‘advances the rights and wellbeing of LGBTI people in Southern Africa’.
-12 peer reviewers from six different countries in southern Read more
+This report outlines the work that was involved in the development and implementation of a pilot grant making initiative, as well as reporting on the first grants that were allocated by The Other Foundation (tOF) for LGBT rights.
+They received 114 applications for funding, from seven different countries, through an open call to support work that ‘advances the rights and wellbeing of LGBTI people in Southern Africa’.

 This report provides detailed data on the current scope and character of foundation funding at the intersection of LGBTQ and immigrant rights.
 It also includes an overview of the ecology of advocacy and service organizations working to address the needs of LGBTQ immigrants, and offers recommendations for funders.